Rumpunzel/rpg-thingy/index.md

 {: .important-title }
 > The 5 Pillars
 >
-> The following pages will provide more detailed rules on how Forge Gauntlet works, though, in short, it tries to achieve a certain vision of how a game of Forge Gauntlet looks like.
+> The following pages will provide more detailed rules on how {{ site.title }} works, though, in short, it tries to achieve a certain vision of how a game of {{ site.title }} looks like.
 All rules decisions aim to contribute to achieve that vision, and they all rest on the following 5 pillars representing ideals to which Gauntlet Forge strives to adhere.
 >
 > ## Agency
 >